hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Modify existing files

-Existing text files can be opened and modified in either `mode="r+"` (pretending that information needs to be read before it is modified) or `mode="a+"`.
-Recall that `"r+"` will place the pointer at the beginning of the file and `"a+"` will place the pointer at the end of the file.
+Existing text files can be opened and modified with either `mode="r+"` (pretending that information needs to be read before it is modified) or `mode="a+"`.
+Recall that `"r+"` places the read/write pointer at the beginning of the file and `"a+"` will place the read/write pointer at the end of the file.
 So if we want to modify existing lines, `"r+"` is the good choice and if we want to append data at the end of the file, `"a+"` is the good choice (`+` is not strictly needed in the case of `"a+"`).
 This section shows to examples: (1) modification of existing data in a file using `"r+"`, and (2) appending data to an existing file using `"a+"`.

-***First example - replace data in file:*** In the previous example, we eliminated all measurements that were smaller than 1 *mm* because of the precision of the measurement device.
-However, we have retained all other values with two-digit accuracy - an accuracy which is not given.
+***First example - replace data in file:*** In the above code blocks, we eliminated measurements that were smaller than 1 *mm* because of the precision of the measurement device.
+However, we have retained all other values with two-digit accuracy - an accuracy which is not realistic with a precision of less than 1 *mm*.
 Consequently, all decimal places in the measurements must also be eliminated.
-To achieve this we have to round all measured values with *Python*'s built-in rounding function (`round(number, n-digits`) to zero decimal places (i.e., `n-digits = 0`).
+To achieve this, we have to round all measured values with *Python*'s built-in rounding function (`round(number, n-digits`) to zero decimal places (i.e., `n-digits=0`).
 In this example, an exception `IOError` is raised when the file `"data/modified-data.csv"` does not exist (or is locked by another software).
 An `if` statement ensures that rounding the data is only attempted if the file exists.
-The overwriting procedures first reads all lines of the file into the `lines` variable.
+The overwriting procedure first reads all lines of the file into a `lines` variable.
 After reading the lines, the pointer is at the end of the file and `file.seek(0)` puts the pointer back to position 0 (i.e., at the beginning of the file). `file.truncate()` purges the file.
+Purges means all is gone?
 Yes, the original file is blank for a moment and all file contents are stored in the `lines` variable.
 Rounding the data happens within a *for-loop* that:

 * Splits the comma-separated line *string* (produces `lines_as_list`).
-* Creates the temporary list `_numeric_line_`, where rounded, numeric value are stored (the variable is overwritten in every iteration).
+* Creates the temporary list `_numeric_line_`, where rounded, numeric values are stored (this *list* is overwritten in every iteration).
-* Loops over the line entries (`line_as_list`), where an exception statement appends rounded (to zero digits), numeric values and appends `"nan"` when an entry is not numeric.
+* Loops over the line entries (`line_as_list`), where an exception statement appends rounded (zero digits), numeric values and `"nan"` when an entry is not numeric.
 * Writes the modified line to the `"data/modified-data.csv"` *csv* file.

 Finally, the *csv* is closed with `modified_file.close()`.